amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 4. K-Means Results

-K-Means with k=3 identified three profiles with unequal sizes: 31%, 47%, and 22%.
-Silhouette=0.123, Davies-Bouldin=2.43 indicate acceptable separation.
-Depression prevalence varies significantly across clusters, confirming they capture meaningful risk-level differences rather than arbitrary groupings.
+Three profiles with unequal sizes: 31%, 47% and 22% were given by K-Means with k=3.
+Silhoutte and Davies-Bouldin scores of 0.123 and 2.43 respectively shows acceptable separation of profiles.
+Depression rates change a lot between clusters, which shows that the groups are meaningful, they are not random.

 **Table 6: Clustering Results Comparison**